How To Play Video Poker Tutorial

-Usually, players will be able to view the paytable (it will not include the odds) at the top of the screen right above the cards.
+Players will be able to view the paytable (it will not include the odds) at the top of the screen right above the cards.
 It will give players an idea of the payouts they can earn according to their bet and their poker hand.

 Video Poker Strategy

-Although video poker is a straightforward and a simple game, players will find themselves wondering what cards they should hold, and when to discard.
+Although video poker is a straightforward and simple game, players will find themselves wondering what cards they should hold, and when to discard.
 This simple strategy guide will be quite helpful in different situations throughout the game.

 Before making the decision, you will have to know your odds for each decision.
-The odds for getting the third card for a three of a kind are about 1 out of 6-8 times.
-The odds of getting the matching high card and form a pair is 1 out of 2-3.
-As for the odds of getting two pair is slightly bigger than getting three of a kind.
+The odds of getting the third card for a three of a kind are about 1 out of 6-8 times.
+The odds of getting the matching high card to form a pair are 1 out of 2-3.
+As for the odds of getting a two pair is slightly bigger than getting three of a kind.
 Therefore, it is obvious that the best course of action is to go for a qualifying pair.

 If you get 3 different high cards, the best course of action is to keep two of the high cards.
 It does not matter which two as long as they qualify for a winning hand.
 A pair of jacks pays the same as a pair of aces, or just pick two and hold them.

 If you get a pair of aces and a flush draw, you will wonder whether to keep the pair or discard it in the hopes of getting a flush.
 The safest course of action is to keep the pair but the best action is to go for the flush.
 A pair will only pay you even money while a flush will pay you 6 times your original bet, so it is worth the risk.
-Since there are a lot of games that offer different paying hands, gamble features and wild cards, it is essential to check the rules and the paytable of the video poker game before you start playing.
+Since there are a lot of games that offer different paying hands, gamble features, and wild cards, it is essential to check the rules and the paytable of the video poker game before you start playing.
 Knowing the minimum paying hand is quite important.
 The names of some video poker games might give you a clue, such as Tens or Better (a pair of tens is the minimum hand) and Jacks or Better (a pair of jacks is the minimum hand).
 For other games, it is essential to check the paytable and know the minimum paying hand because it will affect your decisions during the game.